Rainy-Day-Landfill/HOWDI/README.md

 This is a browser IP anonymizer that pulls its proxies from various lists, then sets up an L4 bound to a local port to relay to the upstream proxies that it finds.
 Use responsibly.

 # Usage
-It's literally so easy to use that if you can't figure out how to use it than you shouldn't be using it.
+It's literally so easy to use that if you can't figure out how to use it then you shouldn't be using it.

 ---
 ## Sample output: